adnan-moghal/weather-app-main/src/README.txt

 ## 3. Move the src folder into the new directory

-Replace the src folder that has been created in the new project directory with the one you have downloaded
+Copy the src folder you have downloaded into the newly created project directory Make sure that all the files are moved over and are replaced if promoted to!!!!

 ## 4. Installing axios and making sure everything is up to date